Bryce Loidolt

 Areas of Expertise: Security Cooperation; Counter-terrorism; Irregular & Hybrid Warfare

-is a Senior Research Fellow at National Defense University's Institute for National Strategic Studies.
+Dr. Bryce Loidolt is a Senior Research Fellow at National Defense University's Institute for National Strategic Studies.
 Prior to joining NDU, he was a Defense Analyst at the RAND Corporation.
-Dr. Loidolt’s current research examines the relationship between security assistance and interstate competition and conflict.
-To this end, he has been detailed to provide research support to multiple operational commands and has conducted field research in Egypt, Afghanistan, Yemen, the Philippines, and the United Arab Emirates.
-Beyond his time in the field, Dr. Loidolt has served on and led research teams executing studies on behalf of a variety of senior Department of Defense stakeholders, to include the Chairman of the Joint Chiefs of Staff and Secretary of Defense.
+Dr. Loidolt’s current work examines topics ranging from crisis-era security assistance and munitions surges to measure-countermeasure competitions during conflicts.
+He has been detailed to provide analytic support to multiple operational military commands and has also conducted field research in Germany, Poland, Thailand, Afghanistan, Yemen, the Philippines, and the United Arab Emirates.
+Beyond his time in the field, Dr. Loidolt has served on and led teams executing studies to support a variety of senior Department of Defense stakeholders, to include the Chairman of the Joint Chiefs of Staff and Secretary of Defense.

 A southern California native, Dr. Loidolt received his B.A. in Middle East Studies from Middlebury College, his M.A. in Political Science from the University of North Carolina at Chapel Hill, and his Ph.D. in Political Science from the George Washington University.